 Payment.
-If you have an amount due on line 8, pay by electronic funds transfer through the department's online filing system, My Tax Account, or third party software.
+If you have an amount due on line 8, see the department's Make a Payment webpage.

 Supplemental Schedules.
-As described in the preceding instructions, you may be required to file one or more supplemental schedules with your Form 1CNS, including:
+As described in the preceding instructions, you may be required to include one or more supplemental schedules with your Form 1CNS, including: